carlashley/meecxprofile/README.md

 This is a re-imagined version of the [MCX To Profile](https://github.com/timsutton/mcxToProfile) project by Tim Sutton.

+## Requirements
 This version should be entirely self sufficient if the `pyobjc` package is not installed, although some TCC permissions such as `Full Disk` may need to be provided to `defaults`.

+This has been tested with Python 3.9.6 and `pyobjc` version 7.3; some basic testing has been done on macOS 10.13 and macOS 11.5.2.

+Python 3 is required.

 ## Support
 Support is provided "as is".
 This is not an exact replication of the original MCX To Profile project, but most functionality should exist.

 ## Usage
+The prebuilt `meecxprofile` is found in the `dist` folder of this repo.

 Three arguments are required:
 ```
 ./meecxprofile --identifier [identifier] --org-name [org name] --display-name [display name]